LibraryOfCongress/api.congress.gov/Documentation/SummariesEndpoint.md

 	 - `<versionCode>` (e.g., 00)
 	   - The internal code used by CRS to tag its bill summaries according to the action associated with the bill summary.
 		- Click [here](#bill-summary-version-codes-action-descriptions-and-chamber) for a list of codes.
 Note that the version codes used have varied over time.
-	 -`<lastSummaryUpdateDate>` (e.g., 2022-08-18T16:46:01Z)
+	 - `<lastSummaryUpdateDate>` (e.g., 2022-08-18T16:46:01Z)
 		- The date the bill summary was last updated.
 This date also reflects the date and time when a bill summary is re-published.
 ##### Bill summary version codes, action descriptions, and chamber
 | versionCode | actionDesc | chamber |
 | ----------- | ---------- | ------- |